chartbrew/chartbrew/README.md

 **Run the database migrations**

-Ensure all the environmental variables are set, then run the following command in the `server` folder:
+If the database parameters are correct, the migrations should run automatically.
+If the new database wasn't populated with tables, ensure all the environmental variables are set, then run the following command in the `server` folder:

 ```sh
 npm run db:migrate
 ```

 ### Run the project in Development

-#### The Usual Way

 Open two terminals, one for front-end and the other for back-end.